- Copyright on any open access article in a journal published by BMC is retained by the author(s).

 - The Creative Commons Attribution License 4.0 formalizes these and other terms and conditions of publishing articles.

-- In accordance with our Open Data policy, the Creative Commons CC0 1.0 Public Domain Dedication waiver applies to all published data in BioMed Central open access articles.
+- In accordance with our Open Data policy, the Creative Commons CC0 1.0 Public Domain Dedication waiver applies to all published data in BMC open access articles.

 Where an author is prevented from being the copyright holder (for instance in the case of US government employees or those of Commonwealth governments), minor variations may be required.
 In such cases the copyright line and license statement in individual articles will be adjusted, for example to state ‘© 2016 Crown copyright’.
-Authors requiring a variation of this type should inform BioMed Central during or immediately after submission of their article.
+Authors requiring a variation of this type should inform BMC during or immediately after submission of their article.
+Changes to the copyright line cannot be made after publication of an article.

 Exceptions to copyright policy